morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 Hopefully it's fairly obvious that whilst it looks a little different, this code is essentially doing exactly the same thing as the React/Redux reducer.

-Now as I mentioned, Elm is a strongly typed language, and in order to carry on with this post, for now I'll need to show you the type definition for `action` (again with Elm's naming conventions replaced by more familiar Reduxy ones)
+Of course, the purpose of this post is to look at typing, so here I'll add the type declaration for the action:

 ```elm
 type Action